RedisLabs/redislabs-docs/content/rs/databases/import-export/replica-of.md

-The Replica Of feature should not be confused with the in-memory [Database replication]({{< relref "/rs/databases/durability-ha/replication.md" >}}) feature, which is used for creating a master / slave configuration that enables ensuring database high-availability.
+The Replica Of feature should not be confused with the in-memory [Database replication]({{< relref "/rs/databases/durability-ha/replication.md" >}}) feature, which is used for creating a master / replica configuration that enables ensuring database high-availability.
 {{< /note >}}